Top 10 Dumbest Lottery Winners

 Things quickly went wrong, however.
 His then-girlfriend sued him for one-third of his winnings (which she was awarded), his brother hired a hitman to kill him, and he shot a gun at a debt collector—leading to charges being filed.
 However, the thing that gains William his spot on this list is his reckless spending, which included purchasing an aeroplane that he could not fly.
 William ended up with $1 million debt and died just eight years after his win.

 Lottery winners are not necessarily only stupid in how they spend their winnings.
 As proven by some of the stories above, some winners simply do not think either before or after their big win.
-Thankfully, we can look at these stories as lessons on what not to do if we are ever lucky to win big on any of the best international lotteries.
+Thankfully, we can look at these stories as lessons on what not to do if we are ever lucky to win big on any popular lotteries.